Redefining Pregnancy & Postpartum Care: A Denver Postpartum Therapist's Perspective

 Outside support drops off.

-Culturally, we tend to assume that second-time moms have it figured out.
-Many moms I work with feel that family, friends, and even providers offer less support the second time around, even though their emotional needs may actually be greater.
+Culturally, we assume second-time moms have it figured out.
+Many of my clients find that family, friends, and even providers offer less support the second time around, even though their emotional needs may actually be greater.

 Self-care shifts into survival mode.